zhaolab-pku/zhaolab-pku.github.io/content/authors/admin/_index.md

   - Principal Investigator
 ---

-Our laboratory is committed to elucidating the molecular and structural details of organism that governing physiological and pathological changes, by developing 3D multi-omics technologies that combining whole organ transparency, advanced imaging system (e.g. light-sheet) and deep-learning based analysis for a wide range of biomedical studies, including Cancer and Microbiome, Neuroscience, Quantitative Medicine.
+Our laboratory is committed to elucidating the holistic molecular and structural details of organisms that governing physiological and pathological changes by developing integrated 3D spatial multi-omics technologies, which combining whole-organ tissue transparency, advanced imaging systems (e.g. light sheet fluorescence microscopy), and deep-learning-based analysis for a wide range of biomedical studies including Cancer & Microbiome, Neuroscience, and Quantitative Medicine.